RubensOliveira97/node-red-contrib-you-ftp-sftp/README.md

 # @yousolution/node-red-contrib-you-ftp-sftp

-A Node-RED node to FTP and SFTP Client (fork node-red-contrib-ftp-sftp).
+A Node-RED node to FTP and SFTP Client (_fork node-red-contrib-ftp-sftp_).
+**Aggiunge la gestione degli errori FTP/SFTP**
 Please log issues in the repo for assistance.
 (https://github.com/yousolution-cloud/node-red-contrib-you-ftp-sftp.git)

 ## Install

 Run the following command in the root directory of your Node-RED install

-    npm install node-red-contrib-ftp-sftp
+    npm install @yousolution/node-red-contrib-you-ftp-sftp

 ## Configuration